julzab1209-lgtm/sales-performance-analysis/screenshots/README.md

 📊 **[View Sales by Product](sales-by-product.png)**

-Compares sales performance across different products.
+Compares sales performance across different products, making it easier to identify top-performing products and evaluate the overall product portfolio.

 ---